f5devcentral/f5-velos-training/docs/velos_networking.rst

 +------------------------+-------------+----------------------------------------------------------------------------------+

-**Note: OPT-0039 QSFP28 LR4 used in VIPRION/iSeries are compatible with VELOS but the default optics for 100G LR4 VELOS is OPT-0052 (as shown above)**.
+..
+Note:: For 100GBASE-LR4 (QSFP28): Only the OPT-0052 optic is compatible with the BX520 blade, OPT-0039 is not compatible with the BX520 blade.
+For the BX110 blade, both the OPT-0039 and OPT-0052 options are compatible.
+The OPT-0039 QSFP28 LR4 used in VIPRION/iSeries are compatible with the VELOS BX110 blade, but the default optics for 100G LR4 VELOS BX110 blade is OPT-0052.

 BX520 100Gb QSFP28 Options
 --------------------------